mortalcr/Tronchaeditor/README.md

 ## About

-Tronchaditor is a development environment designed specifically for MiniGo Programming Language, a programming language inspired by Golang but optimized for more specific and agile tasks.
-With Tronchaditor, developers can enjoy a smooth and efficient coding experience, thanks to its intuitive features and seamless integration with the unique functionalities of MiniGo Programming Language.
+Tronchaeditor is a development environment designed specifically for MiniGo Programming Language, a programming language inspired by Golang but optimized for more specific and agile tasks.
+With Tronchaeditor, developers can enjoy a smooth and efficient coding experience, thanks to its intuitive features and seamless integration with the unique functionalities of MiniGo Programming Language.
 ## Features

 Advanced syntax highlighting: Highlight your code syntax for better readability and understanding.
 Intuitive project management: Organize your projects efficiently and easily access your files and resources.
-Download Tronchaditor today and discover how you can boost your productivity with MiniGo Programming Language and Tronchaditor.
+Download tronchaeditor today and discover how you can boost your productivity with MiniGo Programming Language and Tronchaeditor.

 ## Screenshots